Karikari1234/activity-scheduler/docs/README.md

 ### Ticket Implementation

 - [Ticket 1.1: Authentication Implementation](./Ticket-1.1-Auth-Implementation.md) - Detailed documentation of the authentication implementation for Ticket 1.1
+- [Logout Implementation](./Logout-Implementation.md) - Documentation for the logout functionality implemented for Ticket 1.2

 ### Technical Documentation